 The following strategies guide our advice to clients and are reflected in the positioning of the Founders Fund.

 Like we’ve done in the Founders Fund, we suggest investors stick close to their long-term target of stocks and bonds.
-This will require some rebalancing given the sharp rise in markets.
+This may require some rebalancing given the decline in equity markets.
 Investors drawing from their portfolio, including those enrolled in the Steadyhand Retirement Withdrawal Program, should top up their spending reserve.
 We recommend investors have two years worth of expenses set aside in the reserve (please contact us if you’d like to learn more about the program).

 Bonds